yaahc/rustconf/rust-for-non-systems-programmers.md

 Notes: Here's the [rust-lang.org] website at the end of 2018, right before they rolled out the new site.
 The headline emphasizes systems programming, speed, and memory safety --- all things I don't directly care about that much.

-Next slide: Compare that with the new website.

 [rust-lang.org]: https://rust-lang.org/